texastribune/scuole-data/README.md

 To download TAPR data, go to the [Texas Academic Performance Report homepage](https://rptsvr1.tea.texas.gov/perfreport/tapr/) and find the most recent release.
 Click the `Data Download` link and go to the `Advanced TAPR Data (Numerators, Denominators & Rates)` option.

 This app requires sheets for `Postsecondary Readiness & Non-STAAR Performance Indicators`, `Longitudinal Rate (4-Year, 5-Year, & 6-Year)`, and `Staff & Student Information` for Campus, District, Region and State.
 The `Reference Information, Accountability Rating and Special Education Determination Status` sheet is only required for Campus, District and Region.
+FYI, dropout rates, AP/IB participation, and AP/IB performance are one year behind.

 The data is referenced and mapped in the schema using the [Master reference of TAPR elements](http://ritter.tea.state.tx.us/perfreport/tapr/2013/download/taprref.html).
 The reference tables can be found here: